 The Wilmington and Beaches CVB markets the region under a single brand while being explicit that visitors are choosing between three separate municipalities.
 The CVB’s beaches overview positions each island with its own descriptor: Carolina Beach for the boardwalk-and-family crowd, Kure Beach as the calmer south-end option, and Wrightsville Beach as the northern hub anchored near the city.
 (Source: Wilmington and Beaches CVB beaches overview)

-That framing sets honest expectations from the start.
-You are not picking one continuous beach with different sections; you are picking a town.
 Each municipality controls its own ordinances, parking infrastructure, and beach access rules independently.
 Wrightsville Beach posts its rules through the Town of Wrightsville Beach rather than through any county or CVB authority.
 Carolina Beach and Kure Beach do the same through their respective town governments.

 Carolina Beach: the boardwalk classic